Duration: 5-10 minutes

 - Students can create their own Kahoot quizzes based on what they are learning for other students to play, furthering the independence and ownership of the activity.

 - Many ESL experts laud this app's effectiveness, from Carol Salva (see this article) to Katie Toppel.
+Carol Salva is a master at using Kahoot.
+Check out her webinar on Kahoot here.

 Have you tried this activity?
 How did it go?
 Leave your comments below!